Paani Project

 Paani is an American nonprofit humanitarian organization that provides water aid, emergency assistance and disaster relief in Pakistan.
 Its headquarters are located in Michigan, United States and it is managed by volunteers.
-As of 2022, Paani operates in Pakistan and Jordan and the organization has raised over $3 million.
-According to the organization, it has built over 10,000 water wells, and delivered millions of meals to rural families in Pakistan.
+As of 2024, Paani operates in Pakistan and Jordan and has raised over $7 million.
+Paani has built over 20,000 water wells, and delivered millions of meals to rural families in Pakistan.

 History

-Paani, which means water in Urdu, was founded in 2017 at the University of Michigan and operated by student volunteers dedicated to alleviating the water and sanitation crisis in Pakistan.
+Paani, which means water in Urdu, was founded in 2017 at the University of Michigan and operated by student volunteers who aim to alleviate the water and sanitation crisis in Pakistan.

 Paani has focused largely on the most disadvantaged families in various districts of Sindh including Jacobabad, Mirpurkhas, Jaffarabad and Tharparkar.
 In response to COVID-19 pandemic in Pakistan, the non-profit has distributed over a million dollars of medical supplies to clinics including ventilators, electrocardiogram machines, cardiac monitors, and face masks to hospitals in Pakistan.

-The non-profit has stood in solidarity with American social justice icons and movements by building wells in honor of George Floyd and Mohammad Anwar.
+The non-profit has built wells in honor of George Floyd and Mohammad Anwar.

 In July 2021, the organization worked with NBA superstar Kyrie Irving to build a solar water center in Pakistan.
-An effort that drew international praise from the Consulate General of the United States, Karachi.
+This effort drew praise from the Consulate General of the United States, Karachi.

-During the summer of 2022, founder Sikander 'Sonny' Khan received the prestigious Diana Award and the Daily Point of Light Award for his efforts in creating Paani.
+During the summer of 2022, founder Sikander 'Sonny' Khan received The Diana Award and the Daily Point of Light Award for his efforts in creating Paani.

 In August 2022, the organization built a school for child Afghan refugees in Swabi through a viral donation from DraftKings CEO Jason Robins.
+The school is expected to serve approximately 175 students over the next five years.

+In September 2023, the Clinton Global Initiative selected Paani as one of 30 organizations for the CGI Greenhouse, an opportunity to accelerate partnerships for mission-driven entrepreneurs with strategic, intersectional approaches to addressing global challenges.

+In November 2023, Khan was named in the Forbes 30 Under 30 list.
+In March 2024, Khan received the Diana Legacy Award from William, Prince of Wales for his humanitarian efforts.

 Operations

+Water Projects

+Paani conducts needs assessments to determine the most beneficial type of well for each community.
+Approximately 65% of the wells built are hand pumps, 30% are deep wells, and 5% use solar power or reverse osmosis.
+The organization partners with local construction companies and ensures fair compensation for laborers involved in well construction.

-The organization helped 7,551 families of three tehsils of Tharparkar district from 400 deep water wells and five solar-powered water wells in Pakistan, however across Pakistan the number is much larger.
-The nonprofit relies on a number of contacts including local construction companies to build the wells, while producing jobs for the unemployed.
+Paani relies on a number of contacts including local construction companies to build the wells, while producing jobs for the unemployed.
 At the completion of each well, local community members are trained on the maintenance process to ensure longevity of the wells.